stephengold/Libbulletjme/README.md

  3. Set the `JAVA_HOME` environment variable:
    + using Bash:  `export JAVA_HOME="` *path to your JDK* `"`
    + using Windows Command Prompt:  `set JAVA_HOME="` *path to your JDK* `"`
- 4. Run the Gradle wrapper:
+ 4. Run the Gradle wrapper on the desktop build script:
    + using Bash:  `./gradlew build`
    + using Windows Command Prompt:  `.\gradlew build`
+ 5. Building Android native libraries requires additional software:
+   + the Android SDK Tools
+   + the Android SDK Patch Applier (patcher)
+   + version 21.0.6113669 of the Android Native Development Kit (NDK)
+ 6. Run the Gradle wrapper on the Android build script:
+   + using Bash:  `./gradlew copyToDist --build-file=android.gradle`
+   + using Windows Command Prompt:  `.\gradlew copyToDist --build-file=android.gradle`

-After a successful build,
-Maven artifacts and native libraries will be found in the `dist` directory/folder.
+After a successful build, Maven artifacts and native libraries will be found in the `dist` directory/folder.

-You can install the Maven artifacts to your local cache:
+You can also install the Maven artifacts to your local cache:
  + using Bash:  `./gradlew :Libbulletjme:publishToMavenLocal`
  + using Windows Command Prompt:  `.\gradlew :Libbulletjme:publishToMavenLocal`